Close

 Now in Assetto Corsa Competizione, dry setups actually have a high working range which only start to become unpredictable and nervous when the track state and rain level reach a certain stage.

 From our experience, when the track state becomes “wet” and the rain level intensifies to “medium rain” that is the moment substantial changes need to start being applied to the setup.
-Anything under that is considered dry setup territory, where only minor tweaks need to be made and your goal is on maintaining temperature in your slick tyres.
+Anything under that is considered dry setup territory, where only minor tweaks need to be made, and your goal is to maintain temperature in your slick tyres.

-With that in mind, instead of dedicated setups, we at the CDA thought it would therefore be best to release a wet setup workflow diagram.
-What this encompasses are almost all of the changes you would typically make when adjusting a dry setup to a wet setup.
-The wetter the track gets the more changes you will need to make, whereas some sessions will demand less.
+With that in mind, instead of dedicated setups, we at the CDA thought it would be best to release a wet setup workflow diagram.
+What this encompasses is almost all of the changes you would typically make when adjusting a dry setup to a wet setup.
+The wetter the track gets, the more changes you will need to make, whereas some sessions will demand less.

 What we want this diagram to allow you to do is to assess what changes you feel need to be made in a relatively quick fashion, a reference guide that can showcase what areas of the car you need to pay attention to.
 You can also find below what we deem the crossover point between track states and how that impacts your choices.